akshita412/TrendsMarketplace_Mito/README.md

 # Trends Marketplace
-## Topic: Excel Operations in Jupyter Notebook using Mito and AutoViz libraries
+## Topic: Excel Operations in Jupyter Notebook using Mito

 Mito is a spreadsheet that helps you complete your Python analyses 10x faster.
 You edit the Mitosheet, and it generates Python code for you.
 For more information click the
 [Link](https://trymito.io/about)